-We are pleased to announce the second year launch of our opportunity available to Canadian post-secondary and northern Aboriginal high school students to participate in Students On Ice.
-This employment and education opportunity will help you develop the knowledge, skills, and perspectives to become an ambassador for the Arctic and a more environmentally responsible citizen.
+We are pleased to announce the launch of an employment and educational opportunity available to Canadian post-secondary and northern Aboriginal high school students to participate in Students On Ice.
+This exciting opportunity will help you develop the knowledge, skills, and perspectives to become an ambassador for the Arctic and a more environmentally responsible citizen.
 You will have a summer job with Parks Canada and will participate in the Students on Ice Arctic expedition traveling with other students from around the world.

 Your work for Parks Canada begins in the spring/early summer at your designated location – see How To Apply below for more details.
-From July 27 – August 10 you will participate in the Students on Ice 2015 Arctic Expedition.
+From July 21 to August 5, 2016 you will participate in the Students on Ice 2016 Arctic Expedition.
 The adventure will start in Ottawa, with several days of pre-expedition activities.
 You will then fly to Kuujjuaq, Quebec to board the expedition vessel and set sail for the Canadian Arctic (Auyuittuq National Park) before crossing the Davis Strait to explore the western coast of Greenland (http://studentsonice.com).
 Travel costs will be funded by Parks Canada.

-Throughout the summer you will work at your site in one of a variety of roles, depending on your location.
+Throughout the summer you will work at your site in one of a variety of roles, depending on your work location.
 You will be expected to give presentations about your experiences with Students On Ice and Parks Canada.
 This will help you to begin creating networks to educate and inspire Canadians about what you are learning.
 Acting as an ambassador for your community, you will share your unique journey and experience both at home in your community, and with the rest of Canada, before, during, and after the expedition.

 Who is Eligible?

 Eligibility varies depending on location.
 Please refer to the How To Apply section below for more details.